SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 ## File

 The [`FileSettingSpecifier`][FileSettingSpecifier] defines a file-based resource property, loaded as an external file using the [SettingResourceHandler](resource-handler.md) API.
-In the SolarNode GUI a file setting is rendered as an HTML file input, like this:
+In the SolarNode UI a file setting is rendered as an HTML file input, like this:

 ![File setting as an HTML form field](../../images/developers/settings/file-setting.png){width=468}